passionbull/passionbull.github.io/_posts/account/jacobyu/2020-04-12_Application-for-the-Community-Curators--Book-club-community-anyone-can-share-book-review.md

 ##### 1. Motivation

-The reason you would like to curate is I want to give book-lovers **reward and motivation.** STEEM voting is good motivation for writing book review.
+The reason I would like to curate is I want to give book-lovers **reward and motivation.** STEEM voting is good motivation for writing book review.

 ##### 2. Together